-2 get decades in prison for kidnapping, murder of 13-year-old
+2 get decades in prison for boy's kidnapping, murder

 Detroit — A 44-year-old Detroit mother and her 45-year-old boyfriend were sentenced Friday to decades in prison for their part in the kidnapping and murder of a 13-year-old boy who scooped up money the man dropped outside a Detroit market on East Warren.

 Walker received two sentences of 40-60 years in prison for second-degree murder and kidnapping, to be served at the same time.
 He also will serve a separate, consecutive two years for felony firearm.